 | Sleeve | All-rounders, full-backs, box-to-box midfielders | Secure fit with good mobility | No dedicated ankle guard |

-This table covers the basics, but the real devil is in the detail.
-Let's explore what makes each one tick so you can make a properly informed choice.
+This table covers the basics, but the devil is in the detail.
+Examine what makes each one tick so you can make a properly informed choice.

 Slip-In Shin Pads: The Athlete's Choice